 With the site analytics, we found that the majority of Blue Nile’s mobile users were using iPhone and iPads.
 This knowledge helped inform the display sizes we’d focus on when developing responsive pages.
 Because the site was so large and is touched by many hands for different strategic reasons, we prioritized handling specific pages in particular navigation paths that would best serve site users needing a responsive experience.
 With all our findings, understandinns of the content types and priorities, we began collaborating with cross-functional teams and began sketching on whiteboards, and working with paper mockups of various content types and used them to help in crafting the different wireframe layouts for the different platforms.

-While my Interaction Designers were busy wireframing and prototyping, I had my 2 visual designers begin working on designing core UI elements and components.
-All had to work seamlessly within the overarching design theme while staying true to best practices for their respective platforms.
+Our design team had to work seamlessly within the overarching design theme while staying true to best practices for their respective platforms.
 All designs were being documented in a interactive style guide.

 Ideally, we would’ve liked to have created rapid prototypes with our set of lo-fi wire concepts, but due to stakeholder request, the wires were transformed into visual comps and then turned into hi-fidelity prototypes which I created in Axure.